For the safety of our community, visitors to SPECTRUM will be required to wear masks until further notice.

-Rainbow Multicultural Connect:
+Rainbow Newcomers Connect:

 We have activities and discussions that allow us to get to know one another, learn from each another and share about our experiences.
 It is our hope that this time will not only be educational, but that it will also build friendships and connections within the community.

 SPECTRUM is occasionally able to provide a letter of support for refugees applying for landed immigrant status on the basis of sexual orientation or gender identity.